Program Courses

 UGRD

-The purpose of this capstone course is to provide the student with experience developing applications in a business environment.
+CRThe purpose of this capstone course is to provide the student with experience developing applications in a business environment.
 Students apply analysis, design, database, and programming techniques to develop a fully functional software application.
-The project progresses through all the stages of the development process including planning, analysis, design, construction, testing, and deployment.
-Students estimate their development effort and track actual time spent within each development phase.
+The project progresses through all the stages of the development process including planning, analysis, design, construction, and testing.
+The project will be built using the design the student created in the Systems Analysis and Design course.
+During the construction of the project, the student will demonstrate the skills they have learned in their prior courses and will use industry standard tools and frameworks to design, build and document the progress of their project.
 PREREQUISITES: 10152107 Java Programming - Advanced and 10152111 Systems Analysis and Design and COREQUISITE: 10152118 Enterprise Programming in .NET.

 10152115